Skip to content

 A Young Coachman (1770–1799)

-Unusual for its time, this portrait depicts a black servant – not as an attendant to a named white sitter, but as a subject in his own right.
+Unusual for its time, this portrait depicts a Black servant – not as an attendant to a named white sitter, but as a subject in his own right.
 It was added to the collection of Philip Yorke (1743–1804) as part of a group of servant portraits at Erddig in Wrexham in the late 18th century.
-The text in the top corner, added by Yorke to the painting, details the hardships of a black servant in the Erddig household 70 years earlier and the influence of William Wilberforce for challenging the transatlantic slave trade.
+The text in the top corner, added by Yorke to the painting, details the hardships of a Black servant in the Erddig household 70 years earlier and the influence of William Wilberforce for challenging the transatlantic trade in enslaved people.

 Robert Wynter Blathwayt (1850–1936); Margaret Ermintrude Chandos-Pole-Gell, Mrs Robert Wynter Blathwayt (1854–1927); and his stepmother Mary Sarah Oates, Mrs Wynter Thomas Blathwayt (1834–1925)